 Step 2: See What You're Working With

-Started by removing the existing armrests to see what components I could use as a starting point.
+Start by removing the existing armrests to see what components to use as a starting point.

 Step 3: Create a Template